Unifying the Three Algebraic Approaches to the CSP via Minimal Taylor Algebras: Taylor algebras

 \subsection{Subdirect irredundant subpowers}

 We now present the unification result.
-It says that any ``interesting'' (subdirect irredundant proper) relation either pp-defines an interesting binary relation or pp-defines (it is even inter-pp-definable with) ternary relations of very particular shape -- they are graphs of quasigroup operations.
+It says that any ``interesting'' (subdirect irredundant proper) relation either pp-defines an interesting binary relation or pp-defines (and is even inter-pp-definable with) ternary relations of very particular shape (strongly functional).
+We have recently found out that Theorem~\ref{ff:subdirect} can be also deduced from Szendrei's results in~\cite{Szendrei:idempotent}.
+Our contribution is thus the presented formulation, its alternative proof, and the application to the fundamental theorems of the dichotomy proofs.

+The definitions are as follows.
+A relation $R \subseteq_{sd} A^n$ is \emph{irredundant} if no projection to a pair of coordinates is the graph of a bijection; in other words, there is no bijective correspondnce between $a_i$ and $a_j$ in tuples $\tuple{a} \in R$.
+We remark the definition of irredundancy is different than in some other papers.
+Also note that this definition agrees with the definition of irredundancy for reflexive relations given in Subsection~\ref{subsec:four_types}.

+\emph{Strongly functional} relations can be defined as graphs of quasigroup operations or, more explicitly, as follows.